 We know that breaking the article into sections is very important: blog readers tend to scan through the articles jumping from a subheading to a subheading (and probably reading the sections that seem most relevant to them).

 One of the most efficient ways to capture your readers’ attention is to provide catchy subheadings that would summarize your article content nicely.
 Ideally, the reader of the article should understand what it is about by just scanning through the subheadings which should effectively summarize the article content while still encouraging the reader to go more indepth.
-Here’s a short but sweet checklist for using subheadings for SEO and usability I did a couple of years ago.

 Other important guidelines that (may) go in this section: